ankaAR/bestiario5e/_creatures/ulitharid.md

 ### Actions

-***Tentacles.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 ft., one creature.
-Hit: 27 (4d10+5) psychic damage.
+***Tentacles.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies (3 mts), una criatura.
+Impacto: 27 (4d10+5) psychic damage.
 If the target is Large or smaller, it is grappled (escape DC 14) and must succeed on a DC 17 Intelligence saving throw or be stunned until this grapple ends.

 ***Extract Brain.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 ft., one incapacitated humanoid grappled by the ulitharid.
 Hit: 55 (10d10) piercing damage.
 If this damage reduces the target to 0 hit points, the ulitharid kills the target by extracting and devouring its brain.